Organization Development & Knowledge Management Approved Coach Training Courses

 - Hold a psychologically safe space for others

-- Demonstrate improved academic writing skills
+- Demonstrate improved reflexive skills

 Course topics include: